nikneym/vec2.lua/README.md

 # vec2.lua
-Basic Vector2 implementation to Lua.
+Basic Vector2 implementation for Lua.
 Can be used with any libraries or frameworks.